 Bok Choy is a type of Chinese cabbage.
 While it doesn't grow into a head as you might expect of cabbage, it looks more like celery, with a rather firm bottom and a leafy top.
 It has a very mild, slightly cabbagy flavor.

-For this recipe, I use fettuccine pasta, but you could use wide rice noodles, such as Asjantaboonn (wide noodle) or Pad Thai, medium noodle) to keep this gluten-free.
+For this recipe, I use fettuccine pasta, but you could use wide rice noodles, such as Asjantaboonn (wide noodles) or Pad Thai, medium noodles) to keep this gluten-free.

 Of course, you would need to use a gluten-free soy sauce.